 Further information concerning examination dates and places for the TOEFL can be obtained by writing to: Test of English as a Foreign Language, Box 899, Princeton, New Jersey, U.S.A.
-08540.
+08540 demonstrate English proficiency if they plan to enroll in courses other than English as a Second Language or courses offered bilingually.